danielflutur/hotel-404/README.md

 #Error404

-This app belongs to team Error404.
+This hotel managing web app belonging to team Error404.